Job Opportunities | Open Applications

 Internships at AYPF are substantive in nature, and interns are integral members of our team.
 Interns are expected to engage in a variety of activities, including researching and analyzing data, writing fact sheets and summaries, and planning and helping to run forums and briefings on Capitol Hill.
 AYPF offers a variety of professional development opportunities, including participation in policy discussions and opportunities to learn about best practices in education and youth policy.
 In addition to working directly with our staff, interns benefit from ample opportunities to interact with our national network of leading researchers, practitioners, and policymakers by participating in meetings and events in Washington, DC.
 Interns at AYPF may be eligible for a stipend based on hours worked.

-Starting Spring 2014, we are offering opportunities to join our team as a Research/Policy Intern.
+We are offering opportunities to join our team as an Operations Intern, and a Summer 2014 Research/Policy Intern.
 Read on to find out more on how to apply!

 Primary responsibilities include: